nicolagulmini/federated_learning/README.md

 bias = 0.8
 number_of_images_per_dataset = 1000
 ```
 where in this case there are 9 local datasets, with 1000 train and 1000 test images each, and an 80% (= bias * 100) heterogeneity.

-In the following results, the loaded dataset was augmented to make the learning more challenging but effective.
+In the following results, the loaded dataset was augmented to make the learning more challenging.

 ## Results